mikessh/migec/doc/assemble.rst

     In most cases, the automatic MIG size threshold selected by Histogram routine is ok.
     However we strongly recommend manual inspection of Histogram output files and considering to manually specify an appropriate MIG size threshold for input samples.
+Our experience also shows that it is a good practice to set an identical size threshold for all samples in a batch.

 .. _assemblemanual: